abdullah-erturk/USB-HDD_Protect/README.md

 However, if you want to set your own password and encrypt the code lines when the script file is opened with Notepad, you can use the USBHDD_Protect_Create.bat file to both set your own password and encrypt the script file.

 The created file is completely encrypted, and when opened with Notepad, only Chinese characters will appear in the code lines.
-But when you double-click on the file, it will work properly.
+But when you double click on the file, it will work properly.

 Now, let's create a scenario :)